 If any provision of the copywriting agreement shall be unlawful, void, or for any reason unenforceable, then that provision shall be deemed severable and shall not affect the validity and enforceability of any remaining provisions.

 Unless otherwise stated, every project will include two rounds of edits.
-Additional rounds operate as a variation and incur additional fees at $70 per hour.
+Additional rounds operate as a variation and incur additional fees at an hourly rate.

 When we work together, I’ll give you a Q+A creative brief.
 This is important for teasing out the copywriting gold and defining your project scope and vision.
 Project briefs that are perfected from the start result in minimal edits later, saving you time and money.

 Writing is my bread and butter, so prompt payment is important.
-The client must agree to adhere tight to the following payment schedule, as I agree to adhere tight to our project schedule.
+The client must agree to adhere tightly to the payment schedule, as I agree to adhere tightly to our project schedule.

 Weekly, fortnightly or monthly payment retainers are set up, depending on project size and client’s needs for part-payments of the work completed thus far.
-Final invoice is issued upon project completion.
-Payment must be paid in full before the copyright of work is transferred to client.
+The final invoice is issued upon project completion.
+Payment must be paid in full before the copyright of work is transferred to the client.

-A $60.00 service charge is payable on all overdue balances for reissuing each invoice at 21 days, 42, 63 and 84 days from the date of original invoice.
+A $60.00 service charge is payable on all overdue balances for reissuing each invoice at 14 days, 21, 42, 63 and 84 days from the date of the original invoice.